You may have heard that SEO is essential when you want to increase traffic to your website.

 Here are a few best practices to follow:

-- Ensure time on page and CTR are high, and the bounce rate is low.
+- Track internal metrics like time on page, CTR, and bounce rate.
 These signals are not direct ranking factors, but optimizing your site for high engagement can help indirectly.
+These statistics can tell you about your content’s performance.
 Happy users, happy Google.

 - Make your site easy to navigate.
-Improve your website’s navigation to make sure users quickly Google said Way find a page that they are looking for.
+Improve your website’s navigation to ensure users quickly find the page they are looking for.
 “The simpler, the better” approach works perfectly here.
 Navigation bars, drop-down menus, internal links, and a site search will help.

 - Site speed matters a lot.
-In an ideal world, your site should load in less than 2 seconds.
+Your site should load in less than two seconds in an ideal world.
 Image compression, code and structure optimizations, and faster servers will help.
 Start with Google’s PageSpeed Insights tool to see where you stand.

-As Google becomes smarter, UX is likely to play an even more important role in the future.
+As Google becomes smarter, UX will likely play an even more important role in the future.

 So now is the time to learn the basics and implement best practices on your site.